Thomi7/vocab-ocr/README.md

 # vocab-ocr

-Convert scans/images of vocabulary into csv (to use it in some vocabulary training app).
+Convert scans/images of vocabulary into tsv (to use it in some vocabulary training app).

 Everything is packaged in a [docker image](https://hub.docker.com/r/fabianthomas/vocab-ocr).
 Just deploy it on some server and use the web interface conveniently to process images from any device.